PW486/go-grpc-micro/README.md

 ### Set Environments

 Change values in `app.ini` file.
 Set other ports and other `MatchHost`.
+You can set the `MatchHost` to another server instead of the localhost, and turn more than one server to enable **gRPC service-to-service communication**.

 ### Install, Build and Run